 Unplugged at the Grove

-Founded in the ’50s as a specialty flour and candy store, the live music venue now known as Nutty Brown Cafe is one of the premier places to catch all of your favorite artists.
+Founded in the ’50s as a specialty flour and candy store, the live music venue now known as Nutty Brown Amphitheater is one of the premier places to catch all of your favorite artists.
 Located just outside of Austin, the neon cowboy out front will make sure you can easily spot the place.
-Artists on the schedule for their 2018 Country Music Live series presented by 98.1 KVET and KASE 101 include Brett Young, Easton Corbin, John Michael Montgomery, and Dwight Yoakam.

 Another more centrally located place to see some Texas country is Hill’s Cafe.
 The restaurant and amphitheater hosts music most Fridays through Sundays, as well as a gospel brunch.
 Check out their schedule here.